ZoldyckSec/ZoldyckSec.github.io/_posts/2026-01-05-conversor.md

 After registering and signing in, I was redirected to the app’s main interface

 ![Desktop View](/assets/img/Conversor/template.png){: width="972" height="589" }
-_Full screen width and center alignment_

 > The page allow users to upload two files: an `XML File` and an `XSLT File`
-> `XML File:` XML (Extensible Markup Language) is a text-based file format used to store, transmit, and reconstruct data in a way that is both human-readable and machine-readable.
+-  `XML File:` XML (Extensible Markup Language) is a text-based file format used to store, transmit, and reconstruct data in a way that is both human-readable and machine-readable.
-> `XSLT File:`  XSLT file (with the .xslt extension) is a stylesheet used to transform XML documents into other formats such as HTML, plain text, PDF, or other XML structures.
+- `XSLT File:`  XSLT file (with the .xslt extension) is a stylesheet used to transform XML documents into other formats such as HTML, plain text, PDF, or other XML structures.

 #### Tecnologies Identified